 How has the increase in demand for flowers impacted business:

-“It was honestly scary, coming new to the industry and in 2020 people really didn’t know what was going on and we were working where we could.
-Then in 2021 with the huge wedding boom that occurred, we couldn’t get so many flowers that we were supposed to get so we dealt with supply issues a lot and it was extremely stressful.
+“It was honestly scary, coming new to the industry and in 2020 people didn’t know what was going on.
+Then in 2021 with the huge wedding boom that occurred, we couldn’t get flowers that we were supposed to get so we dealt with supply issues and it was extremely stressful.

 So we took that as a learning curve and set ourselves up for success this year.
 The supply chain is not normal and it might not be normal for awhile.
-Unfortunately we don’t have a comparison to what it was like before but many times we have people who understand we are working with what we have while also explaining to others that we cant get product every week.
 We are just being super honest to our customers and recommended the other options that we have.”

 For Product Inquiries Kindly Visit: 779 Queen St E, Toronto, ON M4M 1H5